 One of Promont’s distinguishing features is its tower, which rises 5 stories from the basement to the observation room.
 They say that only 5% of Victorian homes featured towers like this.

 It’s decorated to look much as it did when the governor lived there, so it’s like stepping back in time.

 Victorian entry halls were considered active living space and held furniture that the family regularly used.

-The grand staircase has 23 steps to the second floor.
-At the top of the steps you can see a “Tree of Life” stained glass window.
+On the upper landing is a “Tree of Life” stained glass window.
 Apparently a former owner didn’t like the window and had it removed.

 As the tour guide put it, “Back then, even the governor had to go outside.”